-In conjunction with the 2017 Science Fusion event series, students from around Minnesota will be formally recognized and awarded the 2017 Donaldson Science Award.
-The award recognizes and rewards high school students of African-American, Hispanic, American Indian, and Asian heritage for their interests and achievements related to Science, Technology, Engineering, and Math (STEM).
+In conjunction with the 2018 Science Fusion event series, four students from around Minnesota will be formally recognized and awarded the Donaldson STEM Award.
+The award recognizes Minnesota high-school students who have demonstrated exceptional achievement in or passion for a STEM discipline, either in the classroom or outside of school.
 Students are nominated for the award by teachers or mentors, and they are publicly recognized at one of the Science Museum’s four Science Fusion events.

-All winners will receive $500 and a one-year membership to the Science Museum of Minnesota.
+All winners receive $500 and a one-year membership to the Science Museum of Minnesota and will attend the Science Fusion event for which they were nominated.
 Award ceremonies will take place at 12:30 p.m. on the Atrium Stage on level 3.

 Recognized on Saturday, January 13 at African Americans in Science

 Hana, a senior at Blaine High School, was nominated for the Donaldson STEM Award by school counselor Katie Zimba.
 Ms. Zimba sees Hana as a natural leader who is committed to community service, her family, and the mentorship of others.
 As a high school sophomore, Hana participated in a Facebook “Girls Who Code” summer immersion program, where her team built an interactive mobile app to bring awareness to the homeless experience in America.
 Hana currently serves as a peer mentor through the Bengal Pride Leaders program and is an active member of the Blaine High School service learning club, Bengals in Action.
 Beyond high school, Hana plans to pursue a degree in computer science, with a focus on communication and security.
 She is particularly interested in exploring security practices in third world countries and in devising a way to provide proper security and equal protection rights to all people.
 This serves as yet another example of Hana’s commitment to giving back to others.

 Recognized on Saturday, January 20 at ¡Amantes de la Ciencia!